movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * Insert, replace, and delete leaf items.
 * Rebuild leaves in zeroed storage to compact payloads and maintain offsets.
 * Update separator keys after the first key in a child changes.
-* Split full leaves in two by used bytes and recursively split full internal nodes.
+* Split full leaves in two by used bytes, fall back to three leaves when a large middle item prevents a valid two-way partition, and recursively split full internal nodes.
 * Grow a full root and queue reference changes for every new or moved node.
 * Mark dirty blocks and roots exactly once per transaction.

-The next topology tranche must:
+The remaining topology tranche must:

-* Add a three-way fallback for a large middle item which cannot fit in either half of a two-way leaf split.
 * Remove empty nodes and shrink roots.
 More aggressive balancing can wait.

 `btrfs_search_slot_write()` retains the transaction handle in the path, holds